jrsarath/Cynide/README.md

 2.  ***$app_id***
     ```php
         // REQUIRED CONFIG
-        // Here you have to define your application id which will identify and//
+        // Here you have to define your application id which will identify and
         // verify this application with cynide server end.
-Remember to give each//
+Remember to give each
         // application installation a unique application id
         // Ex.
-'CRM-563' or
+'CRM-563' or 'HTM-50'
         public $app_id = '';
+    ```
+3.  ***$app_core***
+    ```php
+        // REQUIRED CONFIG
+        // Here you have to define absolute path to an important core/functions.php file//
+        // of your application which you want to get deleted when you call Cynide's remote destroy function
+        // Ex. '/home/jrsarath/public_html/management/application/application.php' or 'application.php'
+        public $app_core = '';
+    ```
+4.  ***Database Configs***
+    ```php
+        // Define your database server's domain or ip address
+        // Ex. 'localhost'
+        // Default value: 'localhost'
+        public $db_host = '';

+        // Define your database's name
+        // Ex. 'jrs_manage'
+        public $db_name = '';

+        // Define your database's username
+        // Ex. 'dbuser_152'
+        public $db_user = '';

+        // Define your database's password
+        // Ex.
+'856s7aXAsd'
+        public $db_pass = '';
     ```

 ### Support
 Cynide was developed by a developer for developers, so i'll try my best to support each one of the users, feel free to ask for [support here](https://github.com/jrsarath/Cynide/issues/new).
 Please include a correct tag with the issue